toughpixels/asher/content/home/videos/index.md

 I’ve written a handful of things and performed in an armful.

-You might enjoy my reel:
+Here’s my reel:

 {{< vimeo 282193228 >}}

-I wrote and performed in this short that premiered at Just For Laughs:
+I wrote and performed this short, which premiered at Just For Laughs:

 {{< vimeo 334507378 >}}